 5. Plymouth Rock (Barred Rock)

-- Heat Tolerance: Good to Very Good
+Heat Tolerance: Good to Very Good Eggs Per Year: 200-280 brown eggs Temperament: Calm, docile

 They have a single comb (good for cooling) and a calm demeanor.
 See our Plymouth Rock guide for more on why they are a backyard favorite.

 However, Barred Rocks are heavy birds.
-A social media follower from Georgia shared that her Barred Rocks tend to suffer from bumblefoot in chickens more in the summer because they stand in one spot to avoid moving.
+A social media follower from Georgia shared that her Barred Rocks tend to suffer from bumblefoot more in the summer because they stand in one spot to avoid moving.
 Their large body mass retains heat longer into the night, so they pant louder and longer than my lighter breeds.

 What to watch out for: These birds love a “spa day.”
 Because they are calm, they are the breed most likely to actually stand in a shallow wading pool.
 I fill a plastic kitty pool with just 1 inch of water; my Barred Rocks will stand in it for twenty minutes, cooling their blood through their feet.
 It’s a lifesaver for heavy birds.